Best Practices for Happy, Healthy Chicks

 hen: a sexually mature, laying female bird.

 cockerel: a young male bird that is usually less than 5-6 months and not sexually mature.
-Small breeds such as the Serama and d’Uccle mature sexually at 5 months.
+Small bantam sized breeds such as the Serama and d’Uccle mature sexually at 5 months.
 Standard size breeds tend to mature sexually at 6 months.

-roo: a sexually mature, male bird.
+rooster: a sexually mature, male bird.

 pet quality: a bird that is not 100% perfect breed standard for our breeding program.
 These are still great birds and often a great deal.